bradwright/django-static-management/README.markdown

 #### Versioning

 The `--output` argument will generate a list of versioned filenames and output them using the method of your choice, as specified in: `settings.STATIC_MANAGEMENT_VERSION_WRITER`.
-This should be a callable which takes a dictionary of the structured defined above in `STATIC_MANAGEMENT_VERSIONS`.
+This should be the name of a callable object or class, which takes a dictionary of the structured defined above in `STATIC_MANAGEMENT_VERSIONS.

 Note: It is often useful to use this mechanism to write the list of files to a configuration file and read from the same file in `settings.py`.